 Research in the Thomas lab also focuses on the synthesis and coordination chemistry of new class of bis- and tri-dentate ligands incorporating a central N-heterocyclic phosphenium (NHP+) unit.
 While catalytic applications of N-heterocyclic carbene (NHC) ligands have been explored extensively, their phosphorus analogues NHP+s have not been evaluated in transition metal catalysis, and far less is known about their coordination chemistry.
 Prof. Thomas and coworkers have designed a NHP+-containing ligands with one or two phosphine sidearms as a method to impart stability and enforce transition metal coordination to allow more extensive studies into the transition metal chemistry of NHP+ ligands.
 The Thomas group has shown that NHP ligands can adopt two coordination modes: planar, indicative of an NHP+ phosphenium description, and pyramidal, indicative of an NHP- phosphido description.
 Similar to nitrosyl ligands, the two NHP coordination geometries correspond to metal formal oxidation states that differ by two electrons.
 Thus, NHP ligands have the potential to serve as non-innocent ligands, participating in redox transformations via switching coordination geometry.
 Researchers in the Thomas lab are investigating the coordination chemistry of the new NHP-diphosphine ligands with a variety of transition metals to evaluate the factors that dictate the preferences for planar vs. pyramidal geometries.
 DFT and NBO calculations are used to better understand the metal-ligand interactions in these complexes.
 In addition, we assess the redox activity of transition metal NHP complexes using cyclic voltammetry to explore the possibility of ligand-based redox activity.
 The group has also recently found that, in addition to redox-noninnocence, the NHP ligands are active participants in metal-ligand cooperative reactions.

-Wu, B.; Wilding, M. J. T.; Bezpalko, M. W.; Foxman, B. M.; Thomas, C. M. "Exploring Trends in Metal-Metal Bonding, Spectroscopic Properties, and Conformational Flexibility in a Series of Heterobimetallic Ti/M and V/M Complexes (M = Fe, Co, Ni, and Cu)."
+Barden, B. A.; Culcu, G.; Krogman, J. P.; Bezpalko, M. W.; Hatzis, G. P.; Dickie, D. A.; Foxman, B. M.; Thomas, C. M. "Assessing Metal-Metal Interactions in a Series of Heterobimetallic Nb/M Complexes (M = Fe, Co, Ni, Cu) and Their Effect on Multielectron Redox Properties."
 Inorg.
 Chem.
-2016, 55, 12137-12148.
+2019, 58, 821-833.